 There is greater demand than ever for journalists who can explain business and economics in print, broadcast, online and multimedia.
-The Business Journalism Specialization equips graduate students with the tools necessary to succeed in this sophisticated coverage area.
+The Business Journalism Specialization equips students in Cronkite's graduate school of journalism with the tools necessary to succeed in this sophisticated coverage area.

-The specialization combines a thorough understanding of business and economic principles with practical journalism coursework and professional internships.
-The training takes place in the hub of U.S. business journalism, the Cronkite School, which houses the Donald W. Reynolds National Center for Business Journalism and the Society of American Business Editors and Writers.
+The specialization, part of the masters degree in journalism program at Cronkite, combines a thorough understanding of business and economic principles with practical journalism coursework and professional internships.
+The training takes place at, the Cronkite School, one of the top journalism schools in the U.S., which houses the Donald W. Reynolds National Center for Business Journalism and the Society of American Business Editors and Writers.

 Special emphasis is placed on new financial instruments and the changing regulatory environment.
-Students take their journalism and business journalism courses in the Cronkite School and related courses in ASU’s W.P.
-Carey School of Business.
+Students take their journalism and business journalism courses in the Cronkite School.
 Contact with working business journalists through visiting professors and guests is an integral part of the program.
 Student work is frequently published in periodicals, online and on broadcast outlets.

-Cronkite students have most recently been placed in internships at Bloomberg News, Thomson Reuters, CNBC, MarketWatch, MSNBC.com and the business news departments of the Los Angeles Times, Houston Chronicle, Phoenix Business Journal and The Arizona Republic.
+Cronkite students getting their masters in journalism have most recently been placed in internships at Bloomberg News, Thomson Reuters, CNBC, MarketWatch, MSNBC.com and the business news departments of the Los Angeles Times, Houston Chronicle, Phoenix Business Journal and The Arizona Republic.

-Graduate assistantships are available in the Business Journalism specialization during the academic year, with opportunities in the Reynolds Center to work directly with the nation’s major news organizations.
+Graduate assistantships are available to students in the journalism graduate program who pursue the Business Journalism specialization during the academic year, with opportunities in the Reynolds Center to work directly with the nation’s major news organizations.

 Students in the Business Journalism Specialization also have the option to participate in a 14-day, for-credit trip to China to better understand the inner workings of media and business of that important economy.

-The 15-month, full-time professional program includes course requirements for the Cronkite School’s MMC program as well as MBA courses in ASU’s W.P.
-Carey School of Business.
+The 15-month, full-time professional program includes course requirements for the Cronkite School’s MMC program.

 MCO 550 Issues in Coverage of Business and the Economy (3 hours)